 - 1/4 cup maple syrup

-- Preheat the oven to 300F (150C).
+- Preheat the oven (convection setting) to 300F (150C).
 Spread parchment paper on a baking sheet.

 - Mix the dry ingredients together in a large bowl.

-- Heat the oil, honey, and maple syrup in a saucepan until smooth.
+- Heat the oil, honey, and maple syrup in a small saucepan until smooth.

 - Add the liquids to the dry ingredients and stir until combined.
-Spread onto the baking sheet and bake for 40-50′, stirring every 10′, until the granola is to your preferred crispness.
+Stir in the egg white until it has coated most of the mixture.